This article describes how to install and configure the Document Routing Agent for deployments of Microsoft Dynamics 365 for Finance and Operations.

 - Platform Update 2 or later require .NET 4.62 on the client machine

 Network printers that are registered for Finance and Operations applications can be used by all legal entities (also known as companies) that are defined in the environment.
 Network printer settings are company-specific.
 Therefore, administrators can restrict access, based on the user's active company.
 For example, users in the active company might have access to all the network printers that are registered by the Document Routing Agent.
 However, users in another company won't have access to those printers until access is explicitly enabled for that company.

 This article will help you with the following tasks:

-- Identify the chief components that are involved in the support for network printing in Dynamics 365 for Operations applications.
+- Identify the chief components that are involved in the support for network printing in Finance and Operations applications.

 - Learn about the function of the Document Routing Agent.

-- Configure the Document Routing Agent to work against an existing Dynamics 365 for Operations application.
+- Configure the Document Routing Agent to work against an existing Finance and Operations application.